kavia-common/weather-dashboard-21154-21163/weather_dashboard_frontend/README.md

 - The app calls `https://api.openweathermap.org` directly; no proxying through the dev server domain.
 - If the key is missing or invalid, the UI will show a friendly error and a Retry button.
 Note: Never commit real API keys.
 In absence of the key, the app automatically uses the keyless fallback.

+## Features
+- Header with brand and “Locate Me”
+- Search bar with suggestions (OpenWeather Geocoding if key is set; Nominatim otherwise)
+- Current weather card: city, temperature, description, humidity, wind
+- 7-day forecast cards with min/max and icons
+- Loading state and clear errors for 401/403/429/network with Retry
+- Optional: remembers last selected city using browser memory (can be extended with localStorage)

+## Styling
+Playful Ocean Professional theme with soft gradient background, rounded cards, and animated hovers.
+See `src/index.css` and `src/App.css`.

 ## Development server host check (preview environments)